Sequential Convolutional Recurrent Neural Networks for Fast Automatic Modulation Classification: Conclusion

 \section{Conclusion}

 In this paper, a novel and efficient SCRNN architecture for AMC has been developed.
-Compared with the pure CNN and LSTM baseline models, the proposed architecture takes full advantage of the complementarity of CNNs and RNNs.
+Compared with the CNN and LSTM baseline models, the proposed architecture takes full advantage of the complementarity of CNNs and RNNs.
 Thus, it makes the classification accuracy deliver the state-of-the-art performance, improved from 80\% to 92.1\% at high SNRs.
-Furthermore, the training and prediction time of the proposed architecture are significantly reduced by approximately 74\% and 67\% respectively with negligible loss in classification accuracy, paving the way for deployment of online learning models on autonomous wireless spectrum monitoring systems.
-Additionally, a comparative study of various structure settings of SCRNNs has been performed and a representative SCRNN architecture with the 2-layer CNN and the subsequent 2-layer LSTM is recommend for fast AMC.
+The average training and prediction time of the proposed architecture are significantly reduced by approximately 74\% and 67\% respectively, paving the way for deployment of online learning models on autonomous wireless spectrum monitoring systems.
+Response patterns learned by the proposed architecture have been investigated to better understand what feature pattern each filter in the convolutional layers is receptive to.
+Additionally, a comparative study of various structure settings of SCRNNs has been performed, and a representative SCRNN architecture with the 2-layer CNN and subsequent 2-layer LSTM was developed to recommend for fast AMC.
 Future work will focus on validation on radio signals with varying symbol rates and bandwidths.
 Second, unsupervised or deep reinforcement learning approaches for AMC should be investigated due to the lack of necessary signal labels in real wireless spectrum monitoring systems.
 Finally, stream learning without requiring to retrain the entire network from scratch is also a worthy direction for future research.

 \ifCLASSOPTIONcaptionsoff

 \fi